Hi! I'm Serina Patterson, a Medievalist and UX/web designer

 From wireframes and prototypes to large-scale web design and logos I enjoy working on interesting projects that help people reach their goals

-In addition to my work as a web and interaction designer, I have designed logos and created branding strategies for a number of organizations.
+In addition to my work as a web and UX designer, I have designed logos and created branding strategies for a number of organizations.
 I enjoy building intuitive, elegant user experiences for the web and mobile devices, coding in jQuery (and occasionally PHP!), and watching someone's dreams come to fruition using HTML5 and CSS3.
 I have also worked extensively with the content management systems Joomla!, Wordpress, PKP OJS, and Drupal and frameworks like Twitter Bootstrap.
+In June 2014, I became a certified "Design Architect" for NationBuilder, a CSM/CRM system that helps non-profits, documentarians, organizations, activists, and other groups.

 In need of a web or UX designer?
 I would love to hear about your project! firstname.lastname@example.org